royandugu/React-Task-Tracker/README.md

 3. Meeting components
 <br>

+**TO DO FOR NOW**
+1. Figure out the common query system that will handle response to the query fetch status and the response will be accessed by taskQueryState and meetingQueryState.

 **Initial test**
 Putting up 2 filters for task and meetings, that will later be be done by the backend